 It’s not often that you open your hotel suite and think twice about rushing off to explore the city.
 But you will at The Ivy Hotel.
 Here, the rooms are a destination —they are elegant with a gas fireplace, canopied beds, and carefully curated furniture — a blend of old and new.
 It’s a place fit for royalty and one with a regal past.
-This 19th-century restored mansion in the Mount Vernon historic district downtown became The Ivy in 2015, but was once the private home of banker and industrialist John Gilman, as well as inventor William Painter and his wife Harriet.
-The Ivy was where Baltimore’s business leaders and glitterati gathered for galas and events.
+This 19th-century restored mansion in the Mount Vernon historic district downtown became The Ivy in 2015.
+Before that, it was the private home of banker and industrialist John Gilman, as well as inventor William Painter and his wife, Harriet.
+The Ivy Hotel was where Baltimore’s business leaders and glitterati gathered for galas and events.
 Read on for our full review of this mansion-turned-luxury hotel.

 Interior designer Joszi Meskan created an eclectic, sophisticated, and global aesthetic within the property.
 Here, guests are enveloped in history, walking through a time when sophisticated elegance reigned supreme.
 The artwork is incredible and the décor is stately, but not stuffy.
 There are colorful ceilings in two of the hotel’s powder rooms constructed of panels carved and painted by an artist in Morocco.
 The Ivy’s design is inspired by the building’s original innate charm, as well as modern touches and amenities; each room is different.